Article

 Deel PEO’s self-service portal lets you take care of both tasks.
 You can send notifications and messages via the platform to nudge employees.
 Our dashboard also has a dedicated Benefits tab where eligible employees can manage their benefits enrollment process, benefits selection, and life events.
 All HR and finance teams have to do is approve their decisions.

-Manage your US workfroce with Deel
+Manage your US workforce with Deel

 Open enrollment can feel high stakes.
 You only have a short window to let employees absorb a lot of information and make decisions that will impact them in the long term.